TGA-Stock/NewBlack/NB_Task 2_Technical.md

 # EVA - Product setup and management
-EVA is an eCommerce system created by New Black to make shopping easier and more seamless for you, your business, and your customers.
-It helps you connect all your sales channels, ***such as online stores, physical shops, and mobile apps***, into one system, so you can keep up with modern shopping trends and deliver a smooth, consistent experience to your customers.
+EVA is an Unified Commerce system created by New Black to make shopping easier and seamless for you, your business, and your customers.
+It helps you connect marketing, operational and business systems to all your sales channels, such as online stores, physical shops, and mobile apps, into one system, so you can keep up with modern shopping trends and deliver a smooth, consistent experience to your customers.

 This document describes how you can migrate to and manage your product information in EVA.
 For further context and information concerning the use of EVA, please refer to our User Manual.